 Trimming off the smaller thin corner pieces of the flat muscle that will dry out, and shaping it into a more oval shape.
 This allows the heat and smoke to roll over and around the meat.

-The softer milky type fat on a brisket becomes a bit like jello when it warms up.
-The colder the fat, the easier it is to slice it off so before you start trimming make sure your brisket is cold.
+The soft fat on the brisket becomes a bit like jello when it warms up.
+The colder the fat, the easier it is to slice, so before you start trimming, make sure your brisket is cold.

 The best practice is to bring the brisket out of the fridge and start trimming straight away.

-Slice open plastic and place the brisket on a large chopping board.
+Slice open the plastic and place the brisket on a large chopping board.